shininglegend/shininglegend.github.io/README.md

 ## Usage:
 The site is not meant to allow just anyone to register - users must have a key + email preregistered in the database by an admin before they can register.
 The register page is located at [/register](http://127.0.0.1:5000/register) (details as to why in DESIGN.md) Here are 2 sample user accounts that have not but will work to register and use to access the logged-in portions.
 (Emails are not currently validated, so don't worry about accessing the emails themselves.)
-Also note that admins still can submit their own journals (by design).

 Admin username: `admin@ixjournal.com` Password: `y4wdiuug`